-Southend Adoption Team has full membership of CoramBAAF where adopters can gain additional support and advice.
 Southend also has close links with Adoption Plus, to help advise on the most complex cases.

 Recruitment of Adopters

 Any person expressing an interest in adoption is invited to one of the local open events.

 Adoption information is also available on the Southend Borough Council website.
 The team also have an active Facebook page which gives information and activity news.